Skip to content

 Does the Label Scanner work on faded or vintage labels?

 Yes.
 The OCR is tuned for the wear typical on resale inventory: faded screen prints, raised heat-transfer text that has cracked, woven labels with thread pulls.
-Accuracy holds at 95%+ across that condition range.
-Heavily damaged labels with missing letters fall back to a confidence score under 80%, which the app surfaces so you know to check the field manually.
+Heavily damaged labels with missing letters fall back to a low confidence score, which the app surfaces so you know to check the field manually.

 What about international or non-English labels?